 TWOIAF, The Free Cities, Lorath

 What a coincidence!
-Is this an example of a cross-breeding colony, owned by an unknown ancient people?
+Is this an example of a cross-breeding colony?
 Notice the theme of interbreeding between human men and giant women relates to Maester Theron’s theory on the labyrinthine fortress on Battle Isle which postulates the involvement of a queer, misshapen race of half men sired by creatures of the salt seas upon human women.
 Seriously, given what we know about giants – their size and body odor in particular – which human man would consider taking a female giant to wife?
 All we have to do is consider Brienne’s arc for the answer to that question.
-What’s more, these presumable giant hybrids on Lorath were eradicated by some aggressors from the sea, again reminding us of Maester Theron’s theory.
+What’s more, these presumable giant hybrids on Lorath were eradicated by aggressors from the sea, again reminding us of Maester Theron’s theory.

 There also appear to have been giants on Essos:

 - on Norvos – bones of giants found in cave systems featuring cave paintings.

 - on Ib – giants once dwelt on Ib.
 None remain, though mammoths are still present.

 - The Bones and beyond – remains of giants bones along with remains of man and beast.

 For some unknown reason, the stone giants of Essos, the Jhogwin, were exterminated by the Jogos Nhai: